Olivier-Boudeville/erlang-serial/README.md

 $ make && DESTDIR=. make install
 ```

-Afterwards one just has to ensure that ``~/Software/erlang-serial/ebin`` is listed in one's code path.
+Afterwards one just has to ensure that the ``~/Software/erlang-serial/ebin`` directory is listed in one's code path.